algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 ### 4.1 Commits

-Commits must be written following these specific rules:
+Commits must be written following these specific rules, most of the rules can be found <a href="https://github.com/FlowingCode/DevelopmentConventions/blob/main/conventional-commits.md">here</a>.

 #### 4.1.1 Title: